Skip to content

 Create a new Turnover constraint with updated portfolio weights.

 factory constructs a new Turnover object using the provided portfolio weights w and the turnover values from an existing Turnover constraint tn.
-This enables composable updating of weights while preserving turnover constraint values.

 Arguments